Serraview/Nancy.Swagger/README.md

 The Swagger specification (v2.0) can be found [here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

+## Building & Releasing

+- Build the project(s) you've made changes to in Release
+- On the command line, navigate to the source folder of the project you're releasing (for example, /src/Nancy.Swagger)
+- Run `nuget pack -IncludeReferencedProjects -Prop Configuration=Release`
+- Upload the resulting .nupkg to http://svdev01:8181/packages

 ### NuGet Packages

 The code in this repository contains the code for the following NuGet packages: